amnezia-vpn/amnezia.org-content/docs/legal/en/privacy.md

 If a user engages in actions that harm the service (for example, spam, DDoS), Amnezia may temporarily store the IP address to prevent abuse and protect the infrastructure.

 ### 1.3 Amnezia Premium
-When purchasing a subscription through VPN Pay, we collect only the user’s email address.
-VPN Pay may pass on the user’s IP address to the payment gateway if the gateway requires it, but the IP is not stored.
+When purchasing a subscription through [https://pay.amnezia.org](https://pay.amnezia.org), we collect only the user's email address.
+The user's IP address may be transmitted to the payment gateway by the [https://pay.amnezia.org](https://pay.amnezia.org) site when necessary, but it is not stored.
 After connecting to Amnezia Premium through the application, we collect:
 - The application version and operating system (for internal analytics);
 - A device ID (to link keys to the device);

-Users’ IP addresses are not collected or stored.
-The only exception is temporary logging in the event of violations that harm the service, such as using servers for spam, DDoS attacks, or traffic abuse.
+Users' IP addresses are not collected or stored.
+The exception is temporary logging in cases of violations that harm the service, using servers for spam distribution, DDoS attacks, or traffic abuse.

 ### 1.4 Amnezia Affiliate (Partner and Referral Program)
 Under our affiliate program, we collect: